apache/sedona/docs/api/sql/Function.md

 ## ST_ClosestPoint

 Introduction: Returns the 2-dimensional point on geom1 that is closest to geom2.
 This is the first point of the shortest line between the geometries.
 If using 3D geometries, the Z coordinates will be ignored.
 If you have a 3D Geometry, you may prefer to use ST_3DClosestPoint.
+It will throw an exception indicates illegal argument if one of the params is an empty geometry.

 Format: `ST_ClosestPoint(g1: geomtry, g2: geometry)`